Do You Have a Hospital Fantasy? What It Really Means

 What Is the Hospital Fantasy?

 A psychological phenomenon in which a chronically exhausted person unconsciously fantasizes about serious illness, injury, or hospitalization — not out of a desire to be harmed, but because it represents the only scenario in which they believe full rest, care, and the suspension of responsibility would be socially acceptable and genuinely available to them.
-It’s a signal that the nervous system’s need for rest has reached a level of desperation that ordinary permission structures can no longer reach.
+It is a signal that the nervous system’s need for rest has reached a level of desperation that ordinary permission structures can no longer reach.
+Christina Maslach, PhD, social psychologist and professor emerita at the University of California, Berkeley and developer of the Maslach Burnout Inventory, identifies this kind of extreme escape fantasizing as a behavioral marker of severe burnout.

 The hospital fantasy is something many driven women carry silently.
 It’s rarely spoken out loud — and when it is, it usually comes with a heavy qualifier: I know it sounds crazy, but… or Don’t worry, I would never actually… The shame arrives fast, because on the surface it sounds strange: wishing for illness, for injury, for the thing we’re supposed to be most afraid of.